 I plan to use my initial success to show publications and sites that pay higher rates what my skills and talent can bring to their efforts.
 I’ve set some tentative goals several months ahead to help keep me on track and moving forward.
 Hopefully, in about six months I’ll have earned enough to cover the cost of the course and then some.

 This course has helped keep my mind engaged on things other than the virus, although I do spend time each day reading the latest news about the situation, too.
-The virus and the COVID-19 disease is something that’s never appeared in most people’s lifetimes and it has ramifications on every aspect of daily life across the world.
+The virus and the COVID-19 disease is unique and it has ramifications on every aspect of daily life across the world.
 There’s natural fear and trepidation, among other reactions, to this crisis.

 So I appreciate the chance to have something positive and hopefully rewarding to occupy my time.
 I hope everyone can find something in the same vein and come out of this as positive a person as possible.